§ 1301 Functions.

 § 1318 Functions of Board of Assessment Review.

-(3) Review the methods by which the general manager of the Department of Land Use has established the assessments and the results thereof as reflected by the assessment roll.
-If the Board should find that the procedures used by the general manager of the Department of Land Use require improvement in order to make more equitable and effective the assessment procedure, the Board shall make such recommendations as it deems proper to the general manager of the Department of Land Use and file a copy thereof with the Clerk of the County Council;
+(3) Review the methods by which the general manager of the Department of Finance has established the assessments and the results thereof as reflected by the assessment roll.
+If the Board should find that the procedures used by the general manager of the Department of Finance require improvement in order to make more equitable and effective the assessment procedure, the Board shall make such recommendations as it deems proper to the general manager of the Department of Finance and file a copy thereof with the Clerk of the County Council.

 (4) Prepare such rules and regulations for its operation as it deems appropriate.